mzivic7/endcord/configuration.md

 - `hide_spam = True`
     Wether to hide or show spam DM request channels in DM list.
 - `keep_deleted = False`
-    Wether to keep deleted messages in chat, with different color, or remove them
+    Wether to keep deleted messages in chat, with different color, or remove them.
+- `deleted_cache_limit = 50`
+    Limit lumber of cached deleted messages per channel.
 - `tenor_gif_type = 1`
     Type of the media when gif is downloaded from tenor:
     0 - gif HD